List of colleges and universities in the United States by endowment: Public schools

 The University of Texas System has the largest system-wide endowment of any American public higher education institution.

 For public universities, larger endowments are often associated with flagship state universities, especially those with medical schools.
-Sixteen states do not have institutions included in this list: Alaska, Connecticut, Delaware, Hawaii, Idaho, Maine, Mississippi, Montana, Nevada, New Mexico, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming.
+Fourteen states do not have institutions included in this list: Alaska, Connecticut, Hawaii, Idaho, Maine, Montana, Nevada, New Mexico, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming.
 Many of these states have small populations.
 The New England states, however, are known for well-endowed private institutions.
-New York is one of the few populous states without a public university with a large endowment.